hansapradhan/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 Give the selected descriptive names to variable columns
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package